-- Act in any way that may be abusive or may place a child or vulnerable person at risk of abuse - Use language, make suggestions or offer advice that is inappropriate, offensive or abusive - Do things for a child or vulnerable person of a personal nature that they can do for themselves - Condone or participate in behaviour that is illegal, unsafe or abusive - Act in any way that is intended to intimidate, shame, humiliate, belittle or degrade - Engage in discriminatory behaviour or language in relation to race, culture, age, gender, disability, religion, sexual orientation or political views - Consume alcohol, tobacco or illegal drugs while having responsibility for, or in the presence of, children or vulnerable persons
+- Use language, make suggestions or offer advice that is inappropriate, offensive or abusive. - Do things for a child or vulnerable person of a personal nature that they can do for themselves. - Condone or participate in behaviour that is illegal, unsafe or abusive. - Act in any way that is intended to intimidate, shame, humiliate, belittle or degrade. - Engage in discriminatory behaviour or language in relation to race, culture, age, gender, disability, religion, sexual orientation or political views. - Consume alcohol, tobacco or illegal drugs while having responsibility for, or in the presence of, children or vulnerable persons.